JennaFord/SMU-MSDS/DDS/CaseStudy01/CaseStudy01.md

 * Beer with the highest ABV and beer with the highest IBU
 * Correlation between ABV and IBU

+The purpose is to give you descriptive information about the current craft beer market in the US to help direct what type of craft beer to produce and where to market it.

 ## Setup: Libraries and Reading in Datasets

 ```r